omkarcloud/google-maps-scraper/README.md

 If you're a web scraper, I really recommend learning about Botasaurus Desktop [here](https://github.com/omkarcloud/botasaurus/blob/master/botasaurus-desktop-tutorial.md) 🚀.

-Trust me, learning Botasaurus Desktop will only take 5 minutes, but I guarantee it will save you thousands of hours in your life as a web scraper.
+Learning Botasaurus Desktop takes about 25 minutes.
+If you do web scraping, it can save you thousands of hours over your career.

 <p align="center">
   <a href="https://www.omkar.cloud/l/google-maps-to-botasaurus/">